Etsy SEO Basics

 Etsy’s search algorithm tries to figure out how relevant a product is for a searched term.

 There are six main areas you can tweak to make your product as relevant as possible and therefore rank higher.

 Product Listing Title

-- Use your main keyword first – in the example below that is Celtic Bracelet- then as many others as you can that may also capture different searchers.
-As this seller is aware, there are other ways people may search for this type of jewelry, and so his title should lead Esty to rank him in several searches.
+- Use your main keyword first – in the example below that is Celtic Bracelet- then like many others, as you can, that may also capture different searchers.
+As this seller is aware, there are other ways people may search for this type of jewellery, and so his title should lead Esty to rank him in several searches.

 Keywords & Tags

-Etsy sellers can make use of the keyword and tag sections to further describe their product so that Etsy gets the best possible picture of what the product is to assign it a place in their search.
+Etsy sellers can use the keyword and tag sections to describe their product further so that Etsy gets the best possible picture of the product to assign it a place in their search.
 Here, the basics to keep in mind include:

 - Search Etsy yourself to see what keywords and tags others are using to describe products similar to yours.

 - Feel free to re-use the keywords from your title.

 - Again, use words your customer would use in a search, not necessarily the ones that read best.